-Transport operators enrolling in the Study agree to their telematics service provider sharing telematics data from their enrolled vehicles with TCA.
+The participating transport operators agree to their telematics service provider sharing telematics data from their enrolled vehicles with TCA.
 The telematics data will be shared and held by TCA strictly in accordance with the conditions of the consent agreement.

 TCA gives a clear undertaking that all data will be aggregated and anonymised to ensure commercial confidentiality.
-The Study will not enable the subsequent identification of individual vehicles, or the company ownership of vehicles.
+TCA will not enable the subsequent identification of individual vehicles, or the company ownership of vehicles.
 The voluntary data received by TCA will not be used for enforcement purposes.

-The Dangerous Goods Voluntary Data Study will build on the historical data collected during 2021 and add ongoing data from 2022 to the database.
+The Dangerous Goods Data Sharing Initiative uses historical data collected during 2021 and adds ongoing data from 2022 to the database.

-For more information on the Study or to get involved in it, please contact TCA.
+For more information on industry-led data sharing initiatives, please contact TCA.

 Last updated on 20 October 2023